jkonowitch/hex-effect/README.md

 - Software is organized into multiple `bounded context`s.
 - Each `bounded context` is implemented as three concentric "layers": `domain`, `application` and `infrastructure`.
   - `domain`: expresses the ubiquitous language of your context through its data types and functions (aggregates, entities, repositories, domain events, e.g.).
-  - `application`: organizes the domain into named "use cases" and calls domain functions to fulfill the use case.
+  - `application`: organizes the domain into named "use cases" and calls domain functions to fulfill these use cases.
-  - `infrastructure`
+  - `infrastructure`: implements incoming adapters (HTTP, message broker consumption, e.g.) as well as outgoing adapters (databases, external APIS, e.g.).
+- `bounded context`s communicate asynchronously and in a decoupled manner via domain events, or via RPC if synchronous communication is needed

+## Getting Started

+- Review the project management context [`contexts/@projects](./contexts/@projects/) to see how it implements `domain`, `application` and `infrastructure` layers.
+  - Note the use of `@hex-effect/infra-kysely-libsql-nats` package in the infrastructure layer.
+This is a reusable library that implements and structures important features such as the Transactional Boundary, and a durable event consumer.
+- Review how bounded contexts are integrated into a UI in [`apps/web`](./apps/web/)
+- Implement your own app!
+You can reuse the `infra-kysely-libsql-nats` adapter, or write your own.

 ## To Do

+- [ ] Demonstration of how authentication/authorization would be integrated via an abstract `RequestContext` service
+- [ ] Improve documentation
+- [ ] Add a `@hex-effect/infra-postgres` adapter.
+I suspect an entire infra could be implemented with postgres, including a durable event queue.

 ## Reference